-For information about specific courses, please visit our online catalog pages.
+For information about specific courses, please visit our online catalog.

-Concordia’ Ferguson Gallery displays the art of local and nationally known artists in addition to the work of faculty and students.
-Art education majors have the experience of exhibiting their work in the Senior Art Show.
+- CUC’s Ferguson Gallery displays the art of local and nationally known artists in addition to the work of faculty and students throughout the year.
+As an art education major, you will exhibit your own work in the Senior Art Show offered each spring semester.

-Concordia’s campus is just 10 miles from downtown Chicago, giving you quick access to world-class museums such as The Art Institute of Chicago, The Museum of Contemporary Art and DuSable Museum, plus dozens of professional art galleries.
+- Our campus is just 10 miles from downtown Chicago!
+You have easy access to world-class museums such as The Art Institute of Chicago, The Museum of Contemporary Art and DuSable Museum, plus dozens of professional art galleries.

-Image, Concordia’s student-run art club, offers a variety of studio activities and field trips to community galleries and museums.
-Recent activities have included workshops in fabric dyeing, glass making and darkroom photograph printing, in addition to visiting buildings designed by Frank Lloyd Wright.
+- Image, Concordia-Chicago’s student-run art club, offers a variety of studio activities and field trips to community galleries and museums.
+Recent activities have included: